 And today, sophisticated corruption covered by manipulation of public opinion and protected by personal data protection laws could be one such other more liberal form to protect the same advantage.

 Human biology.
 One could ask how come this is possible?
 We are those who follow religions, who respect truth, ethics, and integrity, who execute care and compassion.
 How come we steal and lie?
 The answer could be in our biological cocktail of thoughts, beliefs, emotions, as well as our unique abilities to communicate and act as a group (according to Yuval Noah Harari, a historian, philosopher and best-selling author).
 In two different times we could be totally different people driven by different hormones.
-We are psychological creatures, who have anger, jealousy, greed, loyalty, and many other negative emotional states can drive our decision-making in the moment.
+We are psychological creatures, who have anger, jealousy, greed, blind loyalty, and many other negative emotional states can drive our decision-making in the moment.

 With our (1) fight or flight response to the stress, our (2) reactions to even smallest dose of power, our (3) change of behavior when nobody watches we must admit that we are not reliable mechanisms for justice under the usual circumstances.